rafael-frs-a/django_memes/README.md

 - **CELERY_BROKER_URL**: path to the broker used to deliver tasks to Celery;
 - **EMAIL_HOST**, **EMAIL_PORT**, **EMAIL_HOST_USER**, **EMAIL_HOST_PASSWORD**, **EMAIL_USE_TLS** and **EMAIL_USE_SSL**: configuration of the email address used to send emails to users;
 - **EMAIL_TEST_USER**: extra email address used in the automated tests.
 It can be the same as **EMAIL_HOST_USER**, but ideally should be different for the tests logic;
-- **GOOGLE_API_KEY_URL**: path relative to the project root of the Google Cloud JSON key file, needed to the Google Cloud Vision features.
+- **GOOGLE_APPLICATION_CREDENTIALS**: path to the Google Cloud JSON key file, needed to the Google Cloud Vision features.

 This project uses *python-dotenv*, so you can store these variables in a *.env* file at the root.